jrminter/tips/README.md

 > Plod. don't sprint.
 Be fruitful like a tree, not efficient like a machine.
 Use the gifts God has given you. - Douglas Wilson

+> The greatest value of a picture is when it forces us to notice what we never expected to see. - J.Tukey

+> All models are wrong, but some are useful. - G. Box

+> Make everything as simple as possible but not simpler. - A. Einstein

 From [DataArtisan](https://twitter.com/dataartisan1/status/1263784688432398338):

 > Skills that make you stand out in #DataScience